dol3vs/ERP-SQL/README.md

-## 📘 About This Project

-This repository contains a sample ERP-style SQL Server database with demo data for learning and portfolio purposes.

----

 # 🧠 ERP Integration System (SQL Server)
 👋 Hi, I’m Dolev — a SQL Server Developer and Project Coordinator with a passion for building practical, real-world data systems.